 So, not only will your LLC owe a hefty fine and lose its revenue stream, but you and your associates will be individually liable as well.

 Despite the serious penalties, transacting business without authority will not invalidate your current contracts or stop you from defending a lawsuit in a North Dakota court.

 North Dakota Century Code outlines these penalties in more detail in Section 10-32.1-84.

 What is considered “doing business” in North Dakota?

 We’ve established why you shouldn’t do business without a foreign qualification.
 But what exactly does it mean to “do business” in North Dakota?
 If you go looking for specifics in the state code, you won’t find any; it’s fairly vague on the subject.
 The Secretary of State’s LLC FAQ page provides a little insight, but more definitively, other state and tax laws tell us that you are considered to be “doing business” in most cases and required to foreign qualify if:

 - Your LLC has offices, stores, warehouses, or other physical presences in the state

 - There are salespeople, agents, or representatives operating on behalf of your LLC in the state

-If you’re unsure whether or not you need to file for foreign qualification in North Dakota, we suggest seeking legal counsel.
+If you’re unsure whether or not you need to file for a foreign qualification in North Dakota, we suggest seeking legal counsel.